blacktirion/email-oauth2-proxy-docker/README.md

 This will create a new container with the email OAuth2 proxy and start it.
 The proxy will be listening on port 1993.

+### Windows Support
+@gerneio [opened an issue regarding native windows support](https://github.com/blacktirion/email-oauth2-proxy-docker/issues/22).
+I do not use containers in windows, but he did put together a basic guide that can get you started.
+I will leave that issue open and pinned for now, just in case there are other questions.
+I cannot support this directly, as I am not familiar with windows docker images, but I will reply in thread if questions are asked.
+It seems pretty straightforward.

 ## All Flags and Options
 | Type | Flag | Description |
 |---|---|---|